ARM-software/AVH/DoxyGen/simulation/src/main.md

 ![AVH Virtual Interfaces](./images/Virtual_Interfaces.png "FVPs with Virtual Interfaces")

   - The \ref arm_vio interface controls simple I/O such as LED and switches.
-  - The \ref arm_vsi provides up to 8 instances for data streaming.
+  - The \ref arm_vsi provides up to 8 channels for data streaming.
   - The \ref arm_vsocket connects the user application to [**BSD sockets**](https://en.wikipedia.org/wiki/Berkeley_sockets) on the Host computer for IP network connectivity.

 Both \ref arm_vio "VIO" and \ref arm_vsi "VSI" connect to Python and enable flexible scripting for test automation.
 Eight VSI interfaces are available and may be used in parallel to stream simultaneous multi-channel inputs and outputs.
 The interfaces are tailored for simulation, but can also map to physical target hardware.